MicrosoftDocs/nav-content/dynamics-nav-app/sales-how-register-new-customers.md

 ---
-title: Create a Customer Card to Register New Customers | Microsoft Docs
+title: Create a Customer Card to Register New Customers
 description: Describes how to create a customer card to register information about each new customer or client that you sell to.
 services: project-madeira
 documentationcenter: ''